On the role of geometric phase in the dynamics of elastic waveguides: Geometric phase as the holonomy of parallel transport

-The geometric phase $\g$ accounts for the phase ambiguity of the displacement amplitude (Sec.~\ref{sec:discrete}).
-That is, if $\mathbf{U} (x,y;\mathbf{R}(z_0))$ is a displacement amplitude function, then so is $\mathbf{U} (x,y;\mathbf{R}(z_0)) e^{\ii \g}$.
+The geometric phase $\g$ accounts for the phase ambiguity of the guided mode eigenfunction (Sec.~\ref{sec:discrete}), that is, if $\mathbf{U} (x,y;\mathbf{R}(z_0))$ is an eigenfunction, then so is $\mathbf{U} (x,y;\mathbf{R}(z_0)) e^{\ii \g}$.
 In general, the geometric phase $\g$ may assume any value from $0$ to $2\pi$, that is, any point on the complex unit circle $U(1)$.
 The geometric phase is described as the fiber coordinate on the fiber $U(1)$ attached to the point $\mathbf{R}$ of the base manifold.
-This is shown in Fig.~\ref{fig:waveguide-fiber-bundle}b where the fiber is visualized as a line with the ends of the line identified as a single point and with the color denoting the fiber coordinate.
+For ease of visualization, the fiber is unwrapped into a line whose color indicates the fiber coordinate (inset of Fig.~\ref{fig:waveguide-fiber-bundle}b).
 The base manifold and fibers give rise to a fiber bundle (Fig.~\ref{fig:waveguide-fiber-bundle}b).
-In systems with time reversal symmetry, such as conservative elastic waveguides, the guided modes are described by real-valued displacement amplitude functions.
-Thus, a computed displacement amplitude is ambiguous only in its sign, and the geometric phase is restricted to $\{0,\pi\}$.
+In systems with time reversal symmetry, such as conservative elastic waveguides, the guided modes are described by real-valued eigenfunctions.
+Thus, a computed eigenfunction is ambiguous only in its sign, and the geometric phase is restricted to $\{0,\pi\}$.
 The geometric phase is described by the fiber $\{0,\pi\}$.
 Some possible fiber bundles are shown in Figs.~\ref{fig:waveguide-fiber-bundle}c,d.
 In this manner, the response of a waveguide to a guided mode excitation has been modeled as a fiber bundle with base manifold as the space of nondegenerate parameters $\mathbf{R}$ and the fiber as $U(1)$ or $\{0,\pi\}$.

 A connection on this fiber bundle is provided by the governing equations of motion and the adiabatic theorem.
-The adiabatic theorem limits the allowable magnitude of change in the displacement amplitude function over a small longitudinal distance $\Delta z$ to be of the order of $(\Delta z)^2$.
+The adiabatic theorem limits the allowable magnitude of change in the guided mode eigenfunction over a small longitudinal distance $\Delta z$ to be of the order of $(\Delta z)^2$.
 That is,

 where the inner product $\langle \mathbf{f} | \mathbf{g} \rangle$ is an integral over the cross section $S$ defined as $\int_S \mathbf{f}^* \cdot \mathbf{g} \, \dd x \dd y$.
 Dividing the above equation by $\Delta z$ and imposing the limit $\Delta z \to 0$ provides